jjdejong/dbus-shelly-em-smartmeter/README.md

 ```

-⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file
+⚠️ Check configuration after that - because service is already installed and running and with wrong connection data (host, username, pwd) you will spam the log-file

 ### Change config.ini
 Within the project there is a file `/data/dbus-shelly-em-smartmeter/config.ini` - just change the values - most important is the deviceinstance, custom name and phase under "DEFAULT" and host, username and password in section "ONPREMISE".
 More details below: